Galea

 Planning Your Visit

 Galea sits at Sinaloa 67, Roma Norte, Cuauhtémoc, easily reached from the Insurgentes or Sonora metro stations or by the city's ride-share network, which covers Roma reliably at most hours.
 The $$ price range means a meal here sits comfortably below the city's tasting-menu tier while still engaging a Michelin-recognised kitchen.
 Given the Bib Gourmand profile and the relatively compact scale typical of Roma Norte independents, booking ahead is advisable, particularly for weekend evenings when the neighbourhood's dining rooms fill early.
-Contact details and current booking methods are leading confirmed directly, as hours and reservation systems at this tier can shift seasonally.
-For a fuller picture of where Galea sits within the city's dining options, our full Mexico City restaurants guide covers the range from neighbourhood rooms to multi-starred tables.
-If you're extending the trip, our Mexico City hotels guide, bars guide, and experiences guide provide the same level of critical framing across categories.
+Contact details and current booking methods are best confirmed directly, as hours and reservation systems at this tier can shift seasonally.
+For a fuller picture of where Galea sits within the city's dining options, see our Mexico City restaurants guide.

 Beyond the capital, Mexico's recognised dining scene extends into regions worth building around: Animalón in Valle de Guadalupe, HA' in Playa del Carmen, KOLI Cocina de Origen in Monterrey, Le Chique in Puerto Morelos, Levadura de Olla in Oaxaca, and Lunario in El Porvenir each represent the country's culinary range across very different contexts and price tiers.